Elder Mireku

-Emmanuel Kwasi Mireku, professionally known as Elder Mireku, (born, 12 January 1961) is a Ghanaian Gospel Musician and a songwriter who has been in the industry for more than 40 years.
+Emmanuel Kwasi Mireku, professionally known as Elder Mireku (born, 12 January 1961), is a Ghanaian gospel musician and a songwriter whose career has spanned more than 40 years.

 Early life and education

 Mireku was born to Emmanuel Kofi Mireku and Comfort Asiedua Mirekua.
 He comes from Kwahu Obomeng and Kwahu Atibie in the Eastern Region and has lived the majority of his life in Koforidua.
-Elder Mireku had his basic education at Presbyterian Elementary Schools and furthered at the Koforidua Technical Institute.
+Elder Mireku was educated at Presbyterian Elementary Schools and the Koforidua Technical Institute.

 Music career

 Mireku's ministry began in the late 1970s.
-His worship songs earned him a Honorary Doctorate in sacred music from the Ecclesiastical Bishops And Leaders Conference of Africa (affiliated to the Kayiwa International University, Uganda) in 2016.
-Elder Mireku has greatly influenced the gospel music industry and musicians in Ghana.
-He has 56 albums and an average of 10 songs on each album.
-He has over 500 songs some of which include "Oko no wako awie", "odimafo(tongues)", "Hallelujah" and "Mempa Aba".
-He was honored with a life-time achievement award at the maiden edition of Ghana Music Awards South Africa.
+His worship songs earned him a Honorary Doctorate in sacred music from the Ecclesiastical Bishops And Leaders Conference of Africa (affiliated to Kayiwa International University, Uganda) in 2016.
+Mireku has greatly influenced the gospel music industry and musicians in Ghana.
+He has released 56 albums, with over 500 songs including "Oko no wako awie", "Odimafo (Tongues)", "Hallelujah" and "Mempa Aba".
+He was honored with a lifetime achievement award at the first edition of Ghana Music Awards South Africa.